ani5msr/Openai-rest/README.md

 ## To get Started

-* Change API key in application.yml to your own created using your open api account
+* Change API key in application.yml to your own created using your open ai account

 ```
 cd rest